 Accounting debit cards help accountants track purchases and better manage expenses making an accountant’s jobs easier.
 Thanks to these cards tagging transactions is a breeze and spending can be categorized automatically.

-All receipts are electronically recorded, and reimbursements are a thing of the past.
+Thanks to electronically recorded receipts keeping track of purchases are made simple.
+Reimbursements are a thing of the past because employees won’t have to use their funds.
 Plus, accounting debit cards can easily integrate with QuickBooks.
-Plenty more benefits can be found below.
+Plenty of benefits are listed below.

 Virtual card APIs allow you to generate many different types of virtual cards through an application programming interface.
-A virtual card API is normally used by businesses in one of two ways.
-The first way being to create internal spending controls that are automatic based on company specific triggers.
+Businesses normally use a virtual card API in one of two ways.
+The first way is to create internal spending controls that trigger based on company-specific actions.
 The second use for a virtual card API is to offer virtual cards inside a business’s product so their customers can use them for unique spending situations.

 A virtual card is a set of card numbers that can be used online or over the phone.
 Virtual cards are not plastic and have much more robust spending controls than traditional credit or debit cards.
 Some of the spending controls virtual cards provide are the ability to turn the card on or off at during certain dates or times.